aryapuneet/SEITLAssignment/README.md

 Some of the test cases to test the functionality.
 Very Abstract Exception handling , No customization at Exception handling.
 Written one class with main() function if need to run that quick.

+And By the way Poonam rao is name of my wife whose system I am using for that.
+You will see her name in the commits.